SEND Information Report 2017/18

 Differentiation will be provided in a range of ways, depending on the most appropriate method for the child and/or the objectives being covered.
 This may be by task, by ability grouping, by level of support provided, by expectation, by resources provided.

 |Additional support for learning||The school receives funding for children with SEND through the Local Authority.
-This funding is to support work with children who have a statement or an EHCP.
+This funding is to support work with children who have a an EHCP.
 It is used to purchase classroom support and resources.
 The school will request an EHCP from the Local Authority when, despite an individual programme of sustained intervention at School SEN Support, the child remains a significant cause for concern.
 An EHCP can also be requested by parents or by an outside agency.
 The LA will provide this, if it is agreed that the child requires provision beyond what the school can offer.
 However, a request for assessment does not always lead to an EHCP.|

 |Activities available to children with SEND||All extra-curricular activities are available to all children (where age appropriate) and are suitably differentiated and supported to ensure access for all.
 All educational visits are open to all children, with support provided to ensure children with SEND can access these fully.
 Parents will be invited to discuss specific needs of their child before such a visit takes place.|

 |Support available for improving the emotional & social development of children with SEND||Children’s safety and wellbeing is of utmost importance at Church Broughton Primary School.
 Our Positive Play area is available for children who require a nurturing environment during the school day.
 Children may work in this area with an adult on a 1:1 basis, carrying out activities to improve self-esteem and confidence.
 We do not tolerate bullying and incidences of this will be treated with all seriousness.|

-|Expertise and training of staff in relation to children with SEND||Mrs Millar has been SENCO at Church Broughton Primary School since December 2014 and had previously been SENCO for 1 year at her school prior to joining the team at Church Broughton.
+|Expertise and training of staff in relation to children with SEND||Mrs Millar has been SENCO at Church Broughton Primary School since December 2014.
 The SENCO supports class teachers in planning for children with SEND.

 All the teachers at Church Broughton Primary School have Qualified Teacher Status and bring with them a variety of skills and experiences related to children with SEND, as do our teaching assistants.
 The school provides training and support to enable all staff to improve teaching and learning of all children, including those with SEND.
 We access advice and support from other professionals in order to adapt our practice to best suit the needs of the children.